GREEN BAY, Wis. -- Last week, Adrian Peterson outdueled Aaron Rodgers at the Metrodome.

 The Green Bay Packers handled the Minnesota Vikings 24-10 in an NFC wild-card game at Lambeau Field.
 Rodgers did most of his damage in the first two-and-a-half quarters, finishing 23 of 33 for 274 yards and a touchdown.
 Rodgers, with the highest passer rating in NFL postseason history at 105.5, finished with a 104.9 rating.

 The story, however, was Minnesota's offense.
 Peterson, who rushed for 409 yards in the first two matchups against the Packers, saw a much more disciplined defense this time.
-Already wearing a bull's-eye on his No. 28 jersey, Peterson was a target as the Packers doubled down on their efforts to stop him after starting quarterback Christian Ponder was ruled out with a sore right (throwing) elbow.
+Already wearing a bull's-eye on his No. 28 jersey, Peterson was a target as the Packers doubled down on their efforts to stop him after starting quarterback Christian Ponder was a surprise inactive.

 Green Bay will play at No. 2 seed San Francisco next Saturday night.
 Minnesota had won four in a row, including 37-34 at the Metrodome six days earlier to claim the No. 6 seed with a 10-6 record.